Preview & Edit

 “The Mothers (Die Mutter) from War (Krieg) from 1921-22 woodcut, published in 1923.
 Kollwitz’s War series showed the work focused on the vulnerable members of society, like widows, children, and even the working class, as affected by social traumas, in particular WWI.
 Learn more.

-Our sinews of self, stretched to some scaffolding that holds us up, some bone structure of being, cannot exist apart from that structure.
+Our sinews of self are stretched to some scaffolding that holds us up; some bone structure of being cannot exist apart from that structure.

 Kathe Kollwitz'

 Käthe Kollwitz’ “Self-Portrait en Face” (Selbstbildnis en face) c.1904.
-Kollwitz was 37 when she made this lithograph, and already established in Berlin.
+Kollwitz was 37 and an established artist when she made this lithograph.
 The face is unadorned, heeding Kollwitz’s demand for simplicity in work and life.
 Learn more.

 Imagine it might happen to you.
 Squeeze your sweet body cavity and imagine it hollow.
 The expanding chaos under the skin that only you can feel and cannot escape.